semiologic/sem-fixes/readme.txt

 = 1.9.6 =

-- Improve rewrite rule handler
+- Further rewrite rule optimizations
 - Add activate/deactivate handlers
 - Prevent users from breaking their sites by editing the WP url